Frequently asked questions:

 Our aim is to use as much locally grown grain as possible and in September 2010 we had our first harvest of local wheat.
 This year, Andrew Broad in Trelech, Carmarthenshire has grown small trials of different wheat varieties and we are delighted to be able to mill some of them.
 See our Flour pages for more details.
-Aberystwyth University Organic Farm have successfully grown the spring wheat variety Tybalt for us for the last three years and have also sown a crop for this season.
+Aberystwyth University Organic Farm have successfully grown the winter wheat variety Nelson for us for the last three years and have also sown a crop for this season.

 2. Can Felinganol 100% wholewheat flour be used in a breadmaker?

 We regularly make excellent loaves with a 70:30 mixture of our medium ground 100% wholemeal and a strong white flour using the standard wholemeal programmes in Panasonic and Kenwood breadmakers.